Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Watkin’s original assertions (and possibly the most plausible) indicated that these lines existed as ancient foot roads to numerous landmarks in England.
 Spirituality or cosmic powers were never considered.

-Still, Watkins’s conclusions have been criticized for not ruling out incidental and coincidental alignments of the thousands of landmarks and structure within the English countryside.
+Still, Watkins’s conclusions have been criticized for not ruling out incidental and coincidental alignments of the thousands of landmarks and structures within the English countryside.

 Michell’s ideas, however, have been resoundingly rejected by the scientific community.
 As many Internet sites including The Skeptics Dictionary point out, there’s absolutely no scientific evidence (let alone anything concrete to study) that affirms the magical properties of these lines.